Liuyang: Fireworks industry

 Liuyang fireworks have a history of more than 1,400 years.
 During the Northern Song dynasty, Liuyang fireworks prospered greatly.
 During the Qing dynasty (in 1723), Liuyang fireworks served as tribute.
 Since 1875, Liuyang fireworks have been exported to Japan, Korea, India, Iran, the UK, United States, Russia, etc. In the 1990s, Liuyang's fireworks were the area's biggest export.
 However, in 1998, Liuyang fireworks went through a bottleneck period because of technological deficiencies.
 Since 1998, Liuyang has been reforming its industry.
 It is currently undergoing industrial consolidation and the upgrading of technology.
 Liuyang sets a ban on more than 10 thousand illegal factories, and Liuyang sets a standard to ensure the safety of fireworks production.
 Liuyang cooperates with some institutions of higher education and research institutes to invent fireworks with better technology and safety.
 On 8 August 2001, Liuyang fireworks went public in Shanghai.
 In 2003, Liuyang succeeded in getting a fireworks display project in Brazil.
 Liuyang has invested more than one million dollars to buy lands in Brazil to build fireworks factories.
 There are more than 30 fireworks companies in Liuyang.

 Industrial districts

 Liuyang has three main industrial districts of Economic and Technological Development Zone, High-Tech Industrial Development Zone and Two-oriented Industrial Park, the economy of its three industrial districts occupies a large proportion of the city.
 As of 2015, the gross output value of industries in the city reaches CNY 236.66 billion (US$38.00 billion), that of the total in three industrial districts is CNY 123.57 billion (US$19.84 billion).
-The total financial revenue of Liuyang reaches 11.19 billion yuan (US$1.80 billion), that of the three industrial districts has 4.16 billion yuan (US$0.67 billion), it accounts for 37.19% of the total.
+The total financial revenue of Liuyang reaches 11.19 billion yuan (US$1.80 billion), that of the three industrial districts has 4.16 billion yuan (US$0.67 billion), accounting for 37.19% of the total.